-"Follow the River" The True Mary Ingalls' Story
+"Follow the River" the True Mary Draper Ingles' Story

-Follow the River by James Alexander Thom is based on a true story of a young woman who was kidnapped by Shawnee Indians and taken down the New River.
-This woman was Mary Draper Ingalls, mother of two little boys; and expecting a third child when she was kidnapped along with her two young sons and two other adults besides her.
+Follow the River by James Alexander Thom is based on a true story of a young woman, wife and mother, who was kidnapped by Shawnee Indians and taken down the New River.
+This woman was Mary Draper Ingles, mother of two little boys; and expecting a third child when she was kidnapped along with her two young sons and two other adults besides her.

-This was after having family and friends brutally murdered, including her own mother right in front of her.
+This took place after having family and friends brutally murdered, including her own mother right in front of her.

 Can you imagine the physical and mental condition of this mother and her children?
 This reads like a cowboy and Indian tale but it is all too true and the bodies strewn everywhere are very real and the beginning probably for someone squeamish was the hardest to read through.

 The Indians then kidnapped a pregnant Mary and her two sons and they have such a horrible trip down the New River mountain trail.
 The excitement of the book is knowing it is all a true story and so unbelievable that a woman could survive this ordeal in the condition Mary is in.
 She is only twenty-four and besides being pregnant is watching her two young sons, no doubt screaming and crying being man handled by savages!